tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

 **2. Restore from PackageReferences**

-For PackageReference, I used the MSBuild task in TeamCity with my Solution file as the Build file path and a target of “Restore” (same as running `msbuild /t:Restore`).
+For PackageReference, I used the MSBuild task in TeamCity with my Solution file as the Build file path and a target of "Restore" (same as running `msbuild /t:Restore`).

 **3. Restore Solution-level packages**